-This summer in August, Rwandans went to the polls.
-We praise God for the tranquility, peaceful moments we enjoyed which demonstrate hope for a brighter future.
+Last August, Rwandans went to the polls.
+We praise God for the tranquility and peaceful moments we enjoyed, which demonstrate hope for a brighter future.
 New plans to develop the country are underway as part of the Vision 2020, government development program launched in 2000.
 Its main objective is transforming the country into a knowledge-based middle-income country, thereby reducing poverty.

-The Anglican Diocese of Kigali has in the past focused its efforts on reconciliation and healing of the Churches and communities but now has two priorities, namely to raise a generation of church passionate leaders who are theologically trained as opposed to the aftermath of the genocide when lay volunteers were simply ordained to take leadership of then struggling but numerically growing parishes left vacant by pastors killed or exiled during the 1994 genocide.
-Secondly, our Dioese is increasingly becoming urbanised, we are confronted not only with change of mindset but also governemnt rules to upgrade our church buildings and to plant churches in a now more expensive city.
+The Anglican Diocese of Kigali has in the past focused its efforts on reconciliation and healing of the Churches and communities.
+It now has two new priorities, namely to raise a generation of church passionate leaders who are theologically trained, as opposed to the aftermath of the genocide when lay volunteers were simply ordained to take leadership of then struggling but numerically growing parishes left vacant by pastors killed or exiled during the 1994 genocide.
+Secondly, our Diocese is increasingly becoming urbanised, we are confronted not only with change of mindset but also government rules to adhere to when upgrading our church buildings and planting new churches, in a now more expensive city.